These common cat symptoms could signal an emergency, requiring a vet visit.

 Pay attention to any of the following possible symptoms, and take action quickly.

 Some of the more common cat symptoms that you may recognize are vomiting, not eating or drinking, diarrhea, lethargy, a sudden change in routine, and anything that looks like your cat might have worms.

-Below, I'll cover in more detail on why some of these cat symptoms are on the short list, as well as some others I have experienced.
+Below is more detail on why some of these cat symptoms are on the short list:

 Treatment for diarrhea in cats starts with preventing dehydration and reducing your cat's stress level.
 Try to get your cat to drink water.

-I failed to catch this behavior change with one of my cats once for about a day since she was out in the open and seemed fine.
+I failed to catch this behavior change with one of my cats, Priscilla, once for about a day.
+Since she was out in the open, I thought she seemed fine.
 By day two, however, she was too weak to jump, and she ended up needing IV fluids and an antibiotic.

-- Change in routine - Cats enjoy a routine, but may change their routine over time.
-Sudden changes in routine, however, should be suspect.
+Change in routine - Cats enjoy a routine, but may change their routine over time.
+Sudden changes in routine, however, should be suspect, just like I should have suspected when my cat.
 For example, if your cat is normally social when there are new people in the house, but is hiding, find out why.

 While not usually a life threatening condition (although it can be), worms, such as roundworm and hookworm could be robbing your cat of the good health she deserves.
 Read up on the treatment of cat worms.